Trudeau Future On The Line As Canadians Vote In Pandemic Election - UrduPoint

 But after six years in power, his administration is showing signs of fatigue, and it's been an uphill battle for him to convince Canadians to stick with his Liberals after falling short of high expectations set in his 2015 landslide win.

-"The main ballot box question at the start of this campaign was whether the Liberals deserved to have a majority government," said Daniel Beland, a politics professor at McGill University in Montreal.
+" In Ottawa, Kai Anderson, 25, said Canada's pandemic response was her "number one" issue.
+"I think the prime minister did a good job managing the pandemic," she said.

+Liz Maier, 72, of Vancouver said she "would like to see Trudeau get back in" for "consistency in leadership" during the public health crisis.

-"But now the question is whether they deserve to stay in power."
-Going into the final stretch, the two main political parties that ruled Canada since its 1867 confederation were neck and neck with about 31 percent of voting intentions each and four smaller factions nipping at their heels.
+Entering the final stretch, the two main political parties that ruled Canada since its 1867 confederation were virtually tied, with about 31 percent support each, and four smaller factions nipping at their heels.

-Voting across Canada's six time zones was scheduled to start in the Atlantic island province of Newfoundland at 8:30 am (1100 GMT) and wrap up in westernmost British Columbia at 7 pm (0200 GMT).

-An estimated 27 million Canadians are eligible to cast a ballot to select 338 members of Parliament.
-To keep his job, Trudeau's Liberals must win a plurality of seats and take at least 170 for a majority.
+To keep his job, Trudeau's Liberals must win a plurality of seats in Parliament and take at least 170 for a majority.

-Due to the pandemic, a significant number of mail-in ballots (1.2 million) are expected, which could mean the results of the election may not be known Monday evening.

-Pollster and former political strategist Tim Powers advised not counting Trudeau out.

 "But is that a win for him?" he added, suggesting Trudeau may be turfed as leader if the Liberals fare poorly at the ballot box.

-The 36-day campaign -- the shortest allowed under Canadian law -- saw the contenders spar over climate actions, indigenous reconciliation, affordable housing, the recent Afghanistan crisis, mandatory Covid-19 inoculations and vaccine passports.
+- 'Anti-vaxxer mobs,' China 'counterstrikes' - The campaign saw the contenders spar over climate actions, indigenous reconciliation, affordable housing, mandatory Covid-19 inoculations and vaccine passports.

-Rivals criticized Trudeau over the timing of the election during a pandemic.

-Meanwhile, the 48-year-old O'Toole was knocked for his backing of Alberta and two other Tory-led provinces' loosening of public health restrictions too soon, with Covid-19 outbreaks now forcing their overwhelmed hospitals to fly patients across Canada for care.

 At rallies, Trudeau was dogged by what he described as "anti-vaxxer mobs," including one that threw stones at him.

-"This has been very much a Canadian campaign in which there's a strong consensus around what are the issues and how they have to be tackled."
-O'Toole, a relative unknown who became Tory leader only last year, tracked his party to the political center, forcing the Liberals to compete for votes on the left with the New Democrats and Greens, as well as the separatist Bloc Quebecois.

-The Conservatives, however, also saw their support clawed in the final week by former foreign minister Maxime Bernier's far right People's Party.
+The Conservatives, however, also saw their support clawed by former foreign minister Maxime Bernier's far right People's Party.

-When the final count is in, said University of Winnipeg professor Felix Mathieu, "it's unlikely anyone will have obtained a majority."